medallia/cnm-routed-plugin/README.md

 ```

 To launch a container using the routed mode, you first need to have the routed
 driver running in the host.
-The <host-ip> argument should be the IP address that
+The <gw-ip> argument is the IP address that will
+be configured as next hop for the default route inside the container.
+This IP
+can be a virtual (non-assigned) IP address, if the host does ARP proxying, or
-corresponds to the interface in the host that you wish to use as default route.
+correspond to an actual interface in the host.

 ```
-docker run -ti --privileged --net=host --rm -v /run/docker/plugins:/run/docker/plugins test/routed-plugin --gateway <host-ip> --debug --mtu 9000
+docker run -ti --privileged --net=host --rm -v /run/docker/plugins:/run/docker/plugins routed-plugin --gateway <gw-ip> --debug --mtu 9000
 ```

 Then you will need to register a routed network.
-Note that it uses the Ipam routed driver.
+Note that it also uses the Ipam routed driver.

 ```
-docker network create --internal --driver=net-routed --ipam-driver=ipam-routed --subnet 10.46.1.0/16 mine
+docker network create --internal --driver=net-routed --ipam-driver=ipam-routed --subnet 10.1.0.0/16 mine
 ```

 Finally, you can run a container attached to the routed network you created previously.